15.ai: Features

-15.ai is non-commercial, has no advertisements, generates no revenue, and operates without requiring user registration or accounts.
-Users are able to generate speech by inputting text and selecting a character voice, with optional parameters for emotional contextualizers and phonetic transcriptions.
-Each request produces three audio variations with distinct emotional deliveries.
-Characters available included multiple characters from Team Fortress 2 and My Little Pony: Friendship Is Magic, including the Mane Six and Derpy Hooves; GLaDOS, Wheatley, and the Sentry Turret from the Portal series; SpongeBob SquarePants; Kyu Sugardust from HuniePop, Rise Kujikawa from Persona 4; Daria Morgendorffer and Jane Lane from Daria; Carl Brutananadilewski from Aqua Teen Hunger Force; Steven Universe from Steven Universe; Sans from Undertale; Madeline and multiple characters from Celeste; the Tenth Doctor Who; the Narrator from The Stanley Parable; and HAL 9000 from 2001: A Space Odyssey.
+15.ai was non-commercial, had no advertisements, generated no revenue, and operated without requiring user registration or accounts.
+Users were able to generate speech by inputting text and selecting a character voice, with optional parameters for emotional contextualizers and phonetic transcriptions.
+Each request produced three audio variations with distinct emotional deliveries.
+Characters available included multiple characters from Team Fortress 2 and My Little Pony: Friendship Is Magic, including the Mane Six and Derpy Hooves; GLaDOS, Wheatley, and the Sentry Turret from the Portal series; SpongeBob SquarePants; Kyu Sugardust from HuniePop, Rise Kujikawa from Persona 4; Daria Morgendorffer and Jane Lane from Daria; Carl Brutananadilewski from Aqua Teen Hunger Force; Steven Universe from Steven Universe; Sans from Undertale; Madeline and multiple characters from Celeste; the Tenth Doctor from Doctor Who; the Narrator from The Stanley Parable; and HAL 9000 from 2001: A Space Odyssey.
 Silent characters like Chell and Gordon Freeman were able to be selected and would emit silent audio files when any text was submitted.
 Characters from Undertale and Celeste did not produce spoken words but instead generated their games' distinctive beeps when text was entered.

 Sample emoji probability distributions generated by the DeepMoji model.
 These emoji distributions were displayed on 15.ai as part of its technical metrics and graphs.

-From 2020, 15.ai has generated audio at 44.1 kHz sampling rate—higher than the 16 kHz standard used by most deep learning text-to-speech systems of that period.
-This higher fidelity creates more detailed audio spectrograms and greater audio resolution with the tradeoff that imperfections in the synthesis are more noticeable.
-15.ai processes speech using customized deep neural networks and specialized audio synthesis algorithms.
-While its underlying technology could produce 10 seconds of audio in less than 10 seconds of processing time (i.e. faster-than-real-time), the user experience often involves longer waits as the servers manages thousands of simultaneous requests, sometimes taking more than a minute to deliver results.
+From 2020, 15.ai had generated audio at 44.1 kHz sampling rate—higher than the 16 kHz standard used by most deep learning text-to-speech systems of that period.
+This higher fidelity created more detailed audio spectrograms and greater audio resolution with the tradeoff that imperfections in the synthesis were more noticeable.
+15.ai processed speech using customized deep neural networks and specialized audio synthesis algorithms.
+While its underlying technology could produce 10 seconds of audio in less than 10 seconds of processing time (i.e. faster-than-real-time), the user experience often involved longer waits as the servers managed thousands of simultaneous requests, sometimes taking more than a minute to deliver results.

-Due to its nondeterministic design, 15.ai produces variations in its speech output.
+Due to its nondeterministic design, 15.ai produced variations in its speech output.
 15.ai introduced the concept of emotional contextualizers, which allowed users to specify the emotional tone of generated speech through guiding phrases.
-The emotional contextualizer functionality utilized DeepMoji, a sentiment analysis neural network developed at the MIT Media Lab that processed emoji embeddings from 1.2 billion Twitter posts to analyze their emotional content.
-If an input into 15.ai contained additional context (specified by a vertical bar), the additional context following the bar would be used as the emotional contextualizer.
+The emotional contextualizer functionality utilized DeepMoji to inject emotional context into synthesized speech.
+DeepMoji was a sentiment analysis neural network developed at the MIT Media Lab that processed emoji embeddings from 1.2 billion Twitter posts.
+If a prompt contained additional context (specified by a vertical bar), the additional context following the bar would be used as the emotional contextualizer.
 For example, if the input was Today is a great day!|I'm very sad., the selected character would speak the sentence "Today is a great day!" in the emotion one would expect from someone saying the sentence "I'm very sad."